 Managing brokers are tasked with leading and managing a team of real estate sales agents within a brokerage firm.
 They oversee day-to-day operations, ensuring compliance with real estate brokerage laws, and supporting agents in their professional growth and development.

-Managing brokers may also handle administrative staff, such as transaction coordinators or marketing professionals, who assist with the administrative aspects of real estate transactions.
+Managing brokers may also handle administrative staff, such as transaction coordinators or real estate seo & digital marketing professionals, who assist with the administrative aspects of real estate transactions.
 By providing guidance, training, and mentorship, managing brokers create a nurturing environment for agents to thrive and deliver exceptional service to their clients.

 Associate Brokers